src-d/blog/content/post/review-building-static-analysis-tools.md

 * an individual developer could suppress false positives and filter the comments by confidence levels
 * it was meant to show only new FindBugs warnings, but sometimes those issues were miscategorized as new

-Although code review still seems to be the best time for surfacing analysis results, this attempt failure was attributed to:
+Although code review still seems to be the best time for surfacing analysis results, this attempt's failure was attributed to:

-* presence of false positives in FindBugs results made developers lose confidence in the tool as a whole
+* the presence of false positives in FindBugs results, that made developers lose confidence in the tool as a whole
-* customization of the results view per-developer led to an inconsistent view of the analysis outcome
+* the ability to customize of the results view per-developer, that led to an inconsistent view of the analysis outcome

 ## What worked & lessons learned

-As opposed to integrating each particular analysis tool in a different way, an internal “platform” — easily extensible and with support for many different kinds of program-analysis tools, including static and dynamic analyses was built, known as a [Tricorder project](https://research.google.com/pubs/pub43322.html).
+As opposed to integrating each particular analysis tool in a different way, an internal “platform” — easily extensible and with support for many different kinds of program-analysis tools, including static and dynamic analyses was built, known as the [Tricorder project](https://research.google.com/pubs/pub43322.html).

 As it was taking into account all the lessons learned from the history above, it managed to regain the trust of the users and proved to be a success inside Google.